 One of the most visible ways we provide hands-on learning and modern career skills is through AgWorks at CCA®, located at our Capital Campus in Harrisburg.
 At 6,100 square feet, it is the largest state-of-the-art, public educational aquaponics facility in the United States.

 In addition to learning about and working in a controlled environment agriculture center, students gain training and knowledge in a variety of career areas, such as hydroponics, aeroponics, electrical, plumbing, HVAC, supply chain management, business, STEM, and art and design.
 They can pursue college-level research as well through the facility’s research and development lab, tissue culture lab and genetics lab.

-In 2020, the TechWorks at CCA facility in Pittsburgh begins to provide students with hands-on learning in several areas, including information technology, computer programming, drones, STEM and robotics.
-In the future, we plan to open a MedWorks at CCA facility in southeastern Pennsylvania to expose our students to medical and health care careers.
+In 2020, TechWorks at CCA®, headquartered in Pittsburgh, began providing students with hands-on learning in several areas, including information technology, computer programming, drones, advanced manufacturing, and robotics.
+In the future, we plan to open a MedWorks at CCA™ facility in southeastern Pennsylvania to expose our students to medical and healthcare careers.